ISPP-07/infrastructure/README.md

 - Whitelist ssh inbound cidr blocks
 - Automatize domain and email insertions (put them in tfvars along with the AWS profile)
 - Improve the security configuration of the nginx server
+- Set crontab to auto-renew the ssl certificate

 By addressing the above points, a cleaner, automated and reliable definition can be achieved.